danrwilliam/wxml/README.md

 - `wxml.builder.DEBUG_EVAL`: Shows input strings and their evaluated output.
 - `wxml.builder.DEBUG_ATTR`: Shows attribute names, their string value, and the evaluated value.
-- `DEBUG_COMPILEwxml.builder.`: For each node in the document, shows what `wxml.builder` method was used to process the node.
+- `wxml.builder.DEBUG_COMPILE`: For each node in the document, shows what `wxml.builder` method was used to process the node.
 - `wxml.builder.DEBUG_TIME`: Prints how long the construction process took for each ViewModel built.
 - `wxml.builder.DEBUG_BIND`: Shows what bind values are bound to which object, its method or attribute, and the direction of the binding.
 - `wxml.builder.DEBUG_ERROR`: When true, the error viewer will display construction errors.